Takashiidobe/notes/src/books/game-programming-patterns/flyweight.md

 ## A Place to Put Down Roots

-Let\'s try to put down terrain on the earth.
+Let's try to put down terrain on the earth.

 ```cpp
 enum class Terrain {